dasher-project/dasher-web/Keyboard/readme.md

         -   Extension, the actual custom keyboard code.
     -   CaptiveWebView, reference to the submodule.

--   ToDo: Add the equivalent of the following code from the Xcode sample.

-        self.nextKeyboardButton.isHidden = !self.needsInputModeSwitchKey

-    The sample code sets the flag in the `viewWillLayoutSubviews` but that's questionable.

 -   ToDo: Raise an issue on Captive Web View about the retain cycle and message handler.